Hydrocortisone: Uses and Safety Considerations

 Common side effects of topical and rectal hydrocortisone include:

-In some cases, hydrocortisone may cause or worsen skin irritation.
-Using topical hydrocortisone for extended periods may result in weaker skin, pigmented spots, and stretch marks.
+In some cases, hydrocortisone can cause or worsen skin irritation.
+Using topical hydrocortisone for extended periods can result in weaker skin, pigmented spots, and stretch marks.
 Common side effects of oral hydrocortisone include upset stomach, restlessness or trouble sleeping, sweating, loss of appetite, and weight gain.

 Can you use hydrocortisone when pregnant?